Modern Therapy with an Emphasis on Results

 Personally, I am an Enneagram 2w3, an E/INFJ/P, and a Libra sun.
 I love spending time with my cat and my Golden Retriever, reading fiction books on my Kindle, re-watching my comfort shows, and connecting with loved ones.

-Professionally, I help anxious Gen Z and Millenial women make sense of the mismatch between what they “know” and what they feel and to move away from surviving and closer to thriving.
+Professionally, I help anxious Millennial women make sense of the mismatch between what they “know” and what they feel and to move away from surviving and closer to thriving.
 My therapeutic style focuses on cultivating self-compassion and curiosity to offset the judgment we often use when relating to ourselves.
 A client of mine will hear me say, “All behavior makes sense, in context.”
 My aim is to be curious about your context to help you to see just how much you and your present experience makes sense.

 Hunter Helsel, MS, LPC